 On river cruises it is quite usual for two or more ships to moor alongside each other at a berth, particularly in busy ports where mooring spaces are at a premium.
 We cannot tell in advance when this will occur, and this situation is outside our control.
 On occasions, your cruise ship may be moored alongside others for several hours at a time, and you will need to walk through other vessels when embarking or disembarking.
 The view from your cabin window may also be blocked when there is another ship alongside.

 Smoking is not permitted on board except for the outside decks.
 More and more countries in Europe are adopting a stricter legislation on smoking in public places.
 Smoking is not allowed on any transport and there may be other restrictions on hotels, bars and restaurants.

-If you have made a special request, we will do our utmost to see that your wishes are carried out.
-Please contact the reservations department for further information and advice.
+If you have made a special request, we will do our upmost to see that your wishes are carried out.
+Please contact your booking agent for further information and advice.
 We cannot guarantee that your requests will be met.

 All ships have tea & coffee-making facilities in the cabins.
 On all ships, there is also a machine in the public areas where hot drinks are available 24 hours a day.

 All cabins have a telephone for calling cabin to cabin or off the ship.
 Please note that telephone reception is by satellite and will therefore be more expensive than using a landline.
 We offer complimentary Wi-Fi on board all our ships.
 This is provided via a satellite connection so reception can be interrupted.